mia-platform/documentation/docs/release_notes/platform_7-7-x_releasenotes.md

 #### Mia-Platform core services configuration

 The `core services` are the microservices that enable the Mia-Platform Console functionalities.
 Starting from today, we will progressively give you the power to configure them with all the options available in the microservices area: core services will be converted into custom services in continuous roll-out.
-This change allows you to make the Console fit your needs as much as possible and increase your visibility on the behaviour of your project.
+This change allows you to make the Console fit your needs as much as possible and increase your visibility on the behavior of your project.

 #### Fully manageable crud-service